Citation, DOI & article data

 Treatment depends on the cause and location of the obstruction.
 In some patients with temporary obstruction (such as with subarachnoid hemorrhage), temporary CSF diversion is sufficient (e.g. via an external ventricular drain (EVD)).
 Similarly, if the cause is mechanical, it may be possible to resect the mass (e.g. colloid cyst).

-In may cases obstruction is permanent or unable to be directly treated (e.g. most tectal gliomas), and as such permanent CSF diversion may be required.
+In many cases, obstruction is permanent or unable to be directly treated (e.g. most tectal gliomas), and as such permanent CSF diversion may be required.
 Treatment options include: